The Myth of Mae Phosop: The Rice Goddess of Thailand

 Mae Phosop is addressed by the title of mother (mae) who provides food for her children (i.e. mankind).
 Thus, people are her children and they treat her with respect as they would their natural mother.
 Here is a clip demonstrating how the spirit in invocated.
 By the way, according to Thai tradition, children are also taught to Wai, i.e. put their hands in the position of obeisance and respect, after finishing their meal.

 Summing up, we may say that on the one hand, the myth of the rice goddess in Thailand shows how animistic and Buddhist belief were combined in the past.
 On the other hand, it also reveals mankind’s dependency on a good rice harvest.
 Hence, people feel grateful to the rice goddess and behave respectful towards her.
+If you want to experience Thailand and it’s culture first hand, please check out Thailand Tour Packages.

 (Reference: Siraporn Nathalang, Thai Folklore.
 Insights Into Thai Culture, Chulalongkorn University Press, 2000)